anushkumar28/assignment5/README.md

 3. On the Jupyter Notebook opened in your browser, go to the cloned/downloaded folder and click the Assignment4.ipynb file.
 4. Execute each block of code by pressing shift + enter or pressing the play button on the bar.

+## Brief Code Explanation
+### Installing
+Install these required libraries using pip
+### Breakdown of Neural Network Classifier
+Uses MLPClassifier with the following parameters:  hidden_layer_sizes=(5, 4, 5)  activation='relu' solver='adam'  max_iter=10000  random_state=100 o Evaluates the model using a confusion matrix and classification report.
+### Decision Tree Classifier
+Uses DecisionTreeClassifier with random_state=100.
+Evaluates the model using a confusion matrix and classification report.

 ## Contributing

 Contributions from the community are welcome!
 If you'd like to contribute to this project, please follow these guidelines: